 In this section we will proof the propositions and lemmas of Section \ref{analytical-estimates}.
-We will often use in our estimates an universal constant $C$ which may change form line to line and depends only on the parameter $\alpha$, except when we specify another possible dependency.
+We will often use in our estimates a universal constant $C$ which may change from line to line and depends only on the parameter $\alpha$, except when we specify another possible dependency.

 \begin{proof}[Proof of Lemma \ref{knpositive}]